-Every BACnet device (virtual or real) must have one and only one device object.
-The BASgatewayLX is a real BACnet device and therefore must be represented as a device object.
-Each attached Modbus device is considered a virtual device and therefore must also be represented by a device object.
-The properties for a device object are much different than for a BI, BO, AI or AO and most of the required properties are preconfigured by Contemporary Controls and not accessible by the user.
-However, there are two properties that must be assigned for each Modbus device.
+Every BACnet device must have one and only one device object.
+The BASremote is a BACnet device and therefore must be represented as a device object.
+Each attached Modbus device is considered part of the BASremote and therefore will be represented by the BASremote device object.